Hittite phonology

 Hittite phonology is the description of the reconstructed phonology or pronunciation of the Hittite language.
-Because Hittite as a spoken language is extinct, thus leaving no living daughter languages, and no contemporary descriptions of the pronunciation are known, little can be said with certainty about the phonetics and the phonology of the language.
-Some conclusions can be made, however, by noting its relationship to the other Indo-European languages, by studying its orthography and by comparing loanwords from nearby languages.
+Because Hittite as a spoken language is extinct—having left no living daughter languages—and no contemporary descriptions of the pronunciation are known, little can be said with certainty about the phonetics and the phonology of the language.
+Some conclusions can be drawn, however, by noting its relationship to the other Indo-European languages, by studying its orthography, and by comparing loanwords from nearby languages.